Consensys/security-workshop-for-devs/README.md

 The Solidity `assert()` statement is used to specify conditions that are expected to *always* hold.
 If you want to prove certain assumptions about your code, you can put them into asserts and use Mythril's symbolic execution engine to do all the hard work for you.

-MythX will detect reachable exceptions by default.
-To *only* search for exceptions, add the `-mexceptions` option.

 In [exercise 5](https://github.com/ConsenSys/devcon4-playground/tree/master/exercise5), we'll write a test to (dis-)prove an invariant in a [token contract](https://github.com/ConsenSys/devcon4-playground/blob/master/exercise5/token-with-backdoor.sol).
 The token code sample was shown by Josselin Feist on TruffleCon 2018 (shouts to our friends from [Trail of Bits](https://www.trailofbits.com)).

 The invariant we want to verify is that a user's balance can never exceed 1,000.
 A nice way to do this is to create a separate test contract that inherits from the contract to be tested.
 Create a new file named `token-with-backdoor-test.sol` in the `exercise5` directory and add a function containing the assertion that balances[msg.sender] must never exceed 1,000: